inspire_blur 0.2.0 copy "inspire_blur: ^0.2.0" to clipboard

 • 1.0 → blur spans the entire area

-The blur strength is distributed according to the selected fade curve, allowing you to fine-tune how quickly the blur intensity increases across the area.
+The blur strength is distributed according to the selected fade curve, allowing you to fine-tune how quickly the blur intensity progresses across the area.

-The default is Curves.easeInSine, which produces a natural, gradual fade compared to the standard linear curve.
+The default is Curves.easeInSine, which produces a natural, more gradual soft edge blur fade.
+For a regular linear gradient blur progression, use Curves.linear.

-Inspire.backdropBlur() is a widget that blurs everything displayed beneath it.
+Inspire.backdropBlur() is a widget that blurs everything displayed behind it.

 It is built on top of Flutter’s BackdropFilter widget.
 It applies the custom blur shader via ImageFilter.shader.